What Does Towel Dried Hair Look Like?

 Curly

 Curly hair types often remain curly even when they are wet.
 Curls are type 3 hair and can range in shape, size, and texture.
-How your hair towel dry can also depend on its porosity.

-You may find that curls are still present while towel drying but could use more definition or be prone to frizz.
+You may find that curls are still present while towel drying, but could use more definition or be prone to frizz.

 Coily

-Coily hair types have the tightest curl pattern that may be challenging to towel dry.
-Curly and coily hair can still have its curls present even when wet, but towel drying the hair as you would straight hair can lead to lackluster results.
+Curly and coily hair can still have their curls present even when wet, but towel drying the hair as you would straight hair can lead to lackluster results.

 Length

-Your length can also play a significant role in what your hair looks like while towel drying.
 The size can affect how quickly your hair dries, but it’s crucial to still keep in mind your other hair characteristics like porosity, texture, and hair type.

 Short

-Short hair, in theory, will have a quicker dry time than other lengths.
-However, this can be affected if you have low porosity hair.
-Shorter hair can receive the most volume from towel drying the hair since there is less of it, and not as weighty.
+Shorter hair can receive the most volume from towel drying since there is less of it, and it is not as weighty.

 Medium

 As you may have guessed, medium hair falls perfectly in the middle.
-It may require a longer dry time than short strands but doesn’t need as much time as long hair.
-Again, multiple factors can affect your hair’s ability to air dry while using a towel.
+It may require a longer dry time than short strands, but it doesn’t need as much time as long hair.

 Long

-Long hair can take the longest time to dry.
 This is because towel drying your hair can only soak up so much water at a time, so you may need to wait for your strands to be completely dry from roots to tip.

-It can also be affected by hair density and if you have a lot of hair.
+It can also be affected by hair density, and if you have a lot of hair.

 Porosity

-Porosity refers to how well your hair can soak and retain moisture.
-How does porosity affect how your hair looks while being toweled dry?
 Does your hair take a long time to wet in the shower or extra-long to air dry?
 This is due to your hair’s porosity.

 Low Porosity

-Low porosity hair can have a hard time soaking up water, but then it will hold onto it for longer, which can explain why it can take longer to towel dry.
-Also, it’s hard to infuse low porosity hair with moisture, but once it’s there, it will be easy to retain.
+Low-porosity hair can have a hard time soaking up water, but then it will hold onto it for longer, which can explain why it takes longer to towel dry.

 Medium Porosity

-Medium porosity hair can have the best of both worlds.
-It can soak up moisture easier than low porosity hair but retain it better than high porosity hair.
-So, it may or may not affect your towel-dried hair, depending on other hair factors.
+It can soak up moisture easier than low porosity hair, but retain it better than high porosity hair.

 High Porosity

 Finally, we have high porosity hair.
-High porosity hair can quickly soak up moisture and water.
+High-porosity hair can quickly absorb moisture and water.
 However, it has difficulty retaining it to keep strands hydrated.
-It can quicken the dry time of towel-dried hair but also vary by hair type and texture.

 Texture